-11. Related Organizations
+11. Related Organizations and Related Parties

-Not included in the School Board's financial statements are certain Parent-Teacher Associations (PTAs), Parent-Teacher-Student Associations (PTSAs) and athletic and band booster clubs.
-In addition, the School Board is a member of the jointly operated New Horizons Education Center along with four other local school divisions.
+Not included in the School Board's financial statements are certain Parent-Teacher Associations (PTAs), Parent-Teacher-Student Associations (PTSAs), athletic booster clubs, and band booster clubs.
 These organizations provide services to students and employees of the School Board, but are separate legal entities having sufficient autonomy in the management of their own affairs to distinguish them as separate from the administrative organization of the School Board.
 The School Board does not account for these entities as component units or joint ventures as these entities are not material to the School Board, it does not maintain an ongoing financial interest or have responsibility for these entities.
-Contributions to New Horizons totaled \$1.3 million for the year ended June 30, 2015.